DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 1/Dancing.md

 Nmap done: 1 IP address (1 host up) scanned in 12.82 seconds
 ```

 It's running SMB on port 445.
-We can use `smbclient` to connect.
+We can use `smbclient` to list te shares.

+Command:

-Smbclient: `smbclient -L 10.129.229.124`
+`smbclient -L 10.129.229.124`

 `-L`: Get a list of shares available on a host.

 ```